Service Level Objectives (SLOs)

 **New tools and technologies**

-We have new tools, such as distributed tracing.
-So if the system becomes slow, what is the best way to find the bottleneck?
-Here you can use Distributed Tracing and Open Telemetry.
-So the tracing helps us instrument our system, so we figure out where the time has been spent and can be used across distributed microservice architecture to troubleshoot problems.
+– 1: We have new tools, such as distributed tracing.
+What is the best way to find the bottleneck if the system becomes slow?
+Here, you can use Distributed Tracing and Open Telemetry.
+Tracing helps us instrument our system so we figure out where the time has been spent.
+It can be used across distributed microservice architecture to troubleshoot problems.
 Open Telemetry provides a standardized way of instrumenting our system and providing those traces.

-We need to understand if we are meeting Service Level Agreement (SLA) by gathering the number and frequency of the outages and any performance issues.
+– 3: need to understand if we are meeting the Service Level Agreement (SLA) by gathering the number and frequency of the outages and any performance issues.
 Service Level Objectives (SLO) and Service Level Indicators (SLI) can assist you with measurements.

-Service Level Objectives (SLO) and Service Level Indicators (SLI) not only assist you with measurements.
-They offer a tool for having better system reliability and form the base for the Reliability Stack.
-SLIs and SLOs help us interact with Reliability differently and offer us a path to build a reliable system.
+– 4: Level Objectives (SLO) and Service Level Indicators (SLI) assist you with measurements.
+They also offer a tool for better system reliability and form the base for the Reliability Stack.
+SLIs and SLOs help us interact with Reliability differently and provide a path for building a reliable system.

 So now we have the tools and a disciple to use the tools within.
 Can you recall what that disciple is?
 The discipline is Site Reliability Engineering (SRE)